salto-io/salto/docs/syntax.md

 ```

 #### _parent
-This is an annotation that can hold references to other elements to represents a parent-child relationship
+This is an annotation that can hold references to other elements to represent a parent-child relationship

 Type: `List<reference>`
 Default: `[]`